arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 }
 ```

+Easy peasy.
 Here Bob Martin applies "*Fake it until you make it*", an idiomatic technique described by Kent Beck in his seminal "[Test-Driven Development By Example][tdd-by-example]" as:

 > return a constant and gradually replace constants with variables
 > until you have the real code